Book of Noah: Fragments

 During the early parts of the second century B.C. a pseudepigraphon circulated that contained considerable material concerning Noah.
 The tradition was not merely oral but had been written down, since the author of Jubilees and of an interpolation in the Testament of Levi 18:2 refer to a 'Book of Noah'.

 The work is now lost except for excerpts preserved in 1 Enoch and Jubilees, for 21 fragments preserved in Qumran Cave 1, and for two large fragments found in Cave 4 that are not yet published.

-Fragment 4Q534 of the Book of Noah in the Dead sea scrolls describes the physical appearance of the royal messiah:
+Fragment 4Q534 of the Book of Noah in the Dead Sea Scrolls describes the physical appearance of the royal messiah:

-There seems to be some conjecture as to what exactly was contained in the Book of Noah.
-Cana Werman, who wrote a paper Qumran and The Book of Noah, notes the inconsistency of various sources.